KnifeyZA/KDE-LucentPastel/README.md

 The wallpaper can be found here: https://pixabay.com/illustrations/ai-generated-leaves-foliage-pattern-8519946/

+This theme also plays with different accent colours as I have not hardcoded a svg for plasma items.
+So please set your Accent colour to #cd7a8a or use your own to spice things up.

 To install this theme you simply need to set the following settings in your KDE Appearance settings:

 .1  Colors - Here you need to select 'Lucent Pastel' which you placed in Home/.local/share/color-schemes